LimaoC/sitting-desktop-garden/README.md

 ## Raspberry Pi Setup
 ### Environment
-With a fresh install of Raspberry Pi OS, run the following command from the project's base directory.
+Flash up your Raspberry Pi Model 3 B with a fresh install of Raspberry Pi OS (64-bit).
+Turn on the Raspberry Pi and record its IP address `[Target IP]`.
+On your personal machine, clone into this Git repository.
+From the base directory, run the following command.
 ```bash
 cd bootstrap && ./bootstrap.sh [Target IP] [Username]
 ```
 This will install python3.10 to the Pi and the dependencies for the project.
 ### Deployment
-To deploy a build to the Raspberry Pi use the `deploy.sh` script.
+To deploy a build to the Raspberry Pi, turn it on and run the `deploy.sh` script from your personal machine.
 This script will create a tarball of file listed in a text file, transfer it to a specified hostname and untar it there.

 To use the script execute it in the project's root directory with,
 ```bash
 ./deploy.sh [pathfile] [hostname] [username]
 ```
-For example, to deploy the files listed in `deploypaths.txt` to `testpi` (using username raspberry) the command would be
+For example, to deploy the files listed in `deploypaths.txt` to the target IP `testpi` (using username raspberry) the command would be
 ```bash
 ./deploy.sh deploypaths.txt testpi raspberry
 ```